Courses and Faculty

 Mathematics: Application and Interpretation is taught by Mr John Brass and Mr Marinos Papadopoulos.

-Marinos Papadopoulos holds a BA in Mathematics from the University of Athens and an MSc in STEM Education from ASPAITE.
+Marinos Papadopoulos holds a BA in Mathematics from the University of Athens and an MSc in STEM Education from the School of Pedagogical and Technological Education of Athens.
 He has specialized in learning difficulties, educational psychology and adult education at the University of Athens.
-He has been teaching Mathematics since 2004 and worked as study counselor.
-He is the author of several high school Mathematical textbooks and maintains the mathacademy.gr educational platform with e-material for high school & IB students.
+He has been teaching Mathematics since 2004 and has worked as a study counselor.
+He is the author of several high school Mathematics textbooks and maintains the mathacademy.gr educational platform with e-material for high school and IB students.

 Mathematics: Analysis and Approaches